 What is Brisighello olive oil?

-Brisighello is a PDO (Protected Designation of Origin) extra virgin olive oil produced from a native olive variety grown on the clay soils of the Lamone valley around Brisighella.
-It has a characteristic bitter finish that softens on the palate — a quality linked to the specific soil and microclimate of the valley.
-It is produced in small quantities and sold locally; the annual olive oil festival in late November is the main opportunity to taste across producers.
+Brisighello is a PDO extra virgin olive oil produced from a native olive variety grown on the clay soils of the Lamone valley around Brisighella.
+It has a characteristic bitter finish linked to the specific soil and microclimate.
+Sold locally year-round and at the Sagra dell’Ulivo e dell’Olio, held on the last Sunday of November in the historic centre with live olive milling and producer tastings.

 Discover more from Emilia Delizia